Skip to main content

 War Memorial

 The War Memorial is dedicated to those from Fernhurst who lost their lives during the First and Second World Wars.
-The WW1 memorial abuts the public road and is indented into the grounds of St Margaret of Antioch’s church, Fernhurst.
+The WW1 memorial abuts the public road and is indented into the grounds of St Margaret of Antioch’s church, Fernhurst and is now Grade II listed.

 Lest We Forget